Last updated on July 25th, 2023 at 06:44 am

 More Coastal Towns

-You are about 10 hours north of Sydney now and will encounter Lismore and the surrounding area, a hidden jewel between the rainforest and the sea.
+On leaving Yamba, you are about 10 hours north of Sydney and will encounter Lismore and the surrounding area.
+Lismore is a hidden jewel between the rainforest and the sea.
 The area is also known as the Rainbow Region as it contains nearly one third of New South Wales’s forest reserve where you can explore heritage-listed rainforests and national parks.
-Many stop at Nimbin, hippy capital of Australia.
+Unfortunately, Lismore experienced its highest flood on record on 28 February, 2022, where the flood level reached 14.4m.
+The town was flooded and this natural disaster caused many to lose their homes and businesses.
+The town is in recovery mode.

 Byron Bay